 - Named Top 100 Criminal Trial Attorneys by The National Trial Lawyers

 - Voted 10 Best in Client Satisfaction from the American Institute of Criminal Law Attorneys

 If you’re facing a violation of your parole or probation, it is crucial that you retain a parole violations criminal defense attorney or a probation violations criminal defense attorney with the proper experience in order to avoid additional penalties or further incarceration.

 Many people think that parole and probation violations are the same.
 Indeed, many attorneys do not even understand the difference, however the differences are substantial.

-In violation of probation cases, violations are reported to the courts by the probation agent, but it is a judge who ultimately determines whether you violated your probation, and what, if any portion of the suspended sentence should be imposed.
+In violation of probation cases, the probation agent reports violations to the courts, but it is a judge who ultimately determines whether you violated your probation, and what, if any portion of the suspended sentence should be imposed.

 Parole hearings are held at the jail or prison whereas probation hearings are held in a court before the sentencing judge, and each requires an experienced attorney who understands how these two different types of hearings work.

 The team at Craig M. Kadish & Associates, LLC has spent four decades successfully defending clients who have been accused of violating their probation or the terms of their parole.